 This is the VOA Special English Health Report.

-United States say the damage to the lungs cannot be repaired and there is no
+C.O.P.D., chronic obstructive pulmonary disease, blocks airflow through the lungs.
+It makes breathing difficult.
+The leading cause is cigarette smoking.
+Experts at the National Institutes of Health in the United States say the damage to the lungs cannot be repaired and there is no cure.

 Dawn DeMeo is an assistant professor at Harvard Medical